 NEI (Noisy Expected Improvement) Demo

 You can also look at the Botorch implementation, but that requires a lot more understanding of code which involves Pytorch.
-So I tried to put a simple example together here.
+So we tried to put a simple example together here.

 import numpy as np